Apokoala/Apokoala.github.io/Data_structures_and_algorithms.md

 > Why Big O

+Big O notation is a mathematical notation that is used to describe the performance or complexity of an algorithm.
+It provides a way to measure how the number of operations performed by an algorithm grows as the size of the input data increases.

+Big O notation is typically used to describe the worst-case performance of an algorithm, which is the maximum number of operations that the algorithm will need to perform for a given input size.
+For example, if an algorithm has a worst-case time complexity of O(n), this means that the number of operations performed by the algorithm grows linearly with the size of the input data.
+On the other hand, if an algorithm has a worst-case time complexity of O(n^2), this means that the number of operations performed by the algorithm grows quadratically with the size of the input data.

+Big O notation is often used to compare the relative performance of different algorithms for the same problem.
+For example, if one algorithm has a time complexity of O(n) and another algorithm has a time complexity of O(n^2), the O(n) algorithm will be faster for large input sizes because its growth rate is lower.

+Big O notation is also used to describe the space complexity of an algorithm, which is the amount of memory or storage required by the algorithm.
+For example, if an algorithm has a space complexity of O(1), this means that the amount of memory used by the algorithm does not depend on the size of the input data.
+On the other hand, if an algorithm has a space complexity of O(n), this means that the amount of memory used by the algorithm grows linearly with the size of the input data.

+Overall, Big O notation provides a way to measure and compare the performance and complexity of algorithms, which can help you choose the best algorithm for a particular problem.

 One of the most important things to consider when choosing a data structure is the operations that will be performed on the data.
 Different data structures are optimized for different operations, so it is important to choose a data structure that can efficiently support the operations that are required by the problem you are trying to solve.
 For example, if you need to frequently search for elements in a large collection of data, a hash table or binary search tree would be a good choice because these data structures provide efficient search algorithms.
 On the other hand, if you need to insert and delete elements in a dynamic collection of data, a linked list or dynamic array would be a better choice because these data structures support efficient insertion and deletion.
 By carefully considering the operations that will be performed on the data, you can choose a data structure that will provide the best performance and scalability for your problem.